rjferna/BigQueryAutomationApplication/README.md

     * ~~Staging Table with Ingestion column details~~
     * ~~Reference Tables with DW Created Datetime & Load Datetime~~
 * ~~Add functionality for Full data load on Reference Table.~~
-* Add functionality for Incremental data load on Reference Tables.
+* ~~Add functionality for Incremental data load on Reference Tables.~~
+* Add S3 as a Data Source
+* Add GCP Bucket as a Data Source
+* Add SFTP connection as a Data Source
 * Add Change Event metadata log to record pre/post changes on column level.